 Cultural Heritage in Brazil

-Cultural heritage is fundamental to people memory, identity and creativity and the richness of cultures.
+Cultural heritage is fundamental to peoples' memory, identity and creativity and the richness of cultures.

-In Brazil, this work has meant fruitful collaborations with federal, state and local governments and with civil society.
+The work of World Heritage in Brazil has meant fruitful collaborations with federal, state and local governments and with civil society.
 Today, the country has nineteen sites inscribed on the World Heritage List, recognized by their exceptional and universal value to the humanity culture.